kiran74-ds/RL_with_unity_ML_agents/DQN/README.md

 + 3 - turn right.

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+### Dependenices

+Please follow the instructions mentioned in the main page